 The IRC Program is a prestigious, invitation-only winter intensive unit.
 It’s aimed at high-achieving students who are interested in research.

 Great research starts with a great proposal.
 In the IRC program, students complete a funding application that mirrors the applications prepared by academics, industry professionals, and those working in the not-for-profit space.
 By undertaking the IRC Program, you can:

-- acquire and hone highly sought-after skills in research and leadership
+- Acquire and hone highly sought-after leadership skills

-- develop competency and agility to work in a cross-cultural environment
+- Develop competency working in a cross-cultural environment

-- refine their ability to communicate complex research findings and ideas to multidisciplinary audience
+- Refine your ability to communicate complex research findings and ideas to multidisciplinary audience

 The cohort is divided into multidisciplinary research teams of three.
 In these teams, students spend three weeks conceiving a research activity that reflects their interests and skills.